dwlf/sdc/README.md

 For SDC development only, the minimum server hardware is:

-- 8 GB USB flash drive
+- 8 GB USB flash drive.
 - Intel Processors with VT-x and EPT support (all Xeon since Nehalem).
-- 16 GB RAM
+- 16 GB RAM.
 - 6 GB available storage.
 Hardware RAID is not recommended.
   SDC will lay down a ZFS ZPOOL across all available disks on install.
   You'll want much more storage if you're working with images and instances.